 Introduction

 Greetings to fellow hikers!
 Well, greetings to each reader, even if you don't hike.
-“The mountains are calling, and I must go” -- John Muir, in 1873 (as the article of 3/31/2023 elaborates).
+“The mountains are calling, and I must go”—John Muir, in 1873.
+The article from 3/31/2023 elaborates.

 Will you hike with me?
 Let's go!
-This article describes the hike, with four photographs included.
+This article describes the hike with four photographs included.
 It also honors Papaw Ferrell.
-The embedded podcast, with still photograph image, expresses my “hiking theology.”
+The embedded podcast expresses my “hiking theology.”
 The conclusion inspires us all to turn right and go straight up!
 I hope that you enjoy hiking along with this Appalachian Irishman!

 The weather was mostly sunny, at first, and warm.
-The temperature rose from the lower 70s Fahrenheit, at the start, to the upper 70s, by the end.
-Clouds rolled in, during the hike, to become mostly cloudy.
+The temperature rose from the lower 70s Fahrenheit at the start to the upper 70s by the end.
+Clouds rolled in during the hike to become mostly cloudy.
 Yes, it was too warm.
-The poison plants, especially poison oak, were often and easily seen.
-Not much mud was in the usual trail locations.
+The poisonous plants, especially poison oak, were often and easily seen.
+Not much mud was in the usual locations.
 Clearing a few spider webs was routine.
 Flies, gnats, and a few waspers said howdy at times, but not too often.
-At least one hawk flew around, while on the west bluff.
+At least one hawk flew around, when I was at the west bluff.
 He didn't want to be in the video, unfortunately.
 Several butterflies fluttered around.
-A few squirrels and several birds said howdy.
+A few squirrels and many birds said howdy.
 As usual, snake holes were noticeable, but no snakes were out.
 I've never picked up a tick on “My Mountain.”

-We started our hike, when I touching the usual post, at 12:52 PM.
-We chose the west trail, instead of the east trail, as we did on 3/31/2023.
+We started our hike when I touched the usual post at 12:52 PM.
+We chose the west trail instead of the east trail, as we did on 3/31/2023.
 Thankfully, we only met one person hiking down as we hiked up.
-She was polite, and had a friendly dog with her.
-Once we passed the five lower switchbacks and stepped across the little mountain stream, as usual, we started up the six upper switchbacks.
+She was polite and had a friendly dog with her.
+Once we passed the four lower switchbacks and stepped across the little mountain stream, we started up the six upper switchbacks.
 Whew!
 That brought out the sweat!
-We had reached the fairly level trail, below the ridgeline, in good time.
+We reached the fairly level trail below the ridgeline in good time.

-Yes, as you recall, I took the photograph, above, at 1:44 PM, after we'd already turned left and gone down, instead of turning right and continuing up.
-The view looks west, at a fork on the trail below the ridgeline.
+Yes, as you recall, I took the above photograph at 1:44 PM, after we'd already turned left and gone down, instead of turning right and continuing up.
+The view looks west at a fork on the trail below the ridgeline.
 We were still heading west.
 Despite many hikes before, I led us the wrong way.
 I apologized!
-That left “trail” is a cutout that uneducated hikers had made, years ago.
+That left “trail” is a cutout that uneducated hikers had made years ago.
 Cutout trail hikers still go that way, unfortunately.
 I don't know how or if they make it.

 We had to scoot on our backsides to ease our way down.
 Then, the angle up was too steep for us.
 The dirt around the rocks was too loose.
 We could have figured it out, but we decided, as we swallowed our pride, to go back to the fork and to turn right and go up, as we should have.

 We had the west bluff to ourselves.
-I'll get to my podcast, with a still image, on the bluff and to the last two photographs of our hike back down.
+I'll get to the podcast from the bluff and to the last two photographs of our hike back down.
 First, however, I want to offer tribute to the memory of Papaw Ferrell.

 Papaw Ferrell (4/13/1880 - 11/21/1970)

-Yesterday, while preparing this article, I searched this website by “Papaw Ferrell.”
-I found several articles that honor him or that mention him.
-The following is a list of seven articles that I selected.
+Yesterday, while preparing this article, I searched this website for “Papaw Ferrell.”
+I found several articles that honor him or mention him.
+The following are seven articles that I selected:

 Well Machine & Water Truck Legacy (published 6-26-2010)